Tag Archives: Sam Mendes

 1917, the latest release from American Beauty (1999) and Skyfall (2012) director Sam Mendes is a memorable film that features all the great things we’ve come to know and love about Mendes’s work.

-Once again partnering with notable cinematographer Roger Deakins, a fair amount of the visuals and lighting in 1917 have stayed with me long after viewing.
-Especially in regards to at least two stand out scenes which involve running – and snippets of which you get to see in the film’s trailer
+Once again, partnering with notable cinematographer Roger Deakins, a fair amount of the visuals and lighting in 1917 has stayed with me long after viewing.
+Especially regarding at least two stand-out scenes which involve running, and snippets of which you get to see in the film’s trailer

-Dean Charles-Chapman and George MacKay who play two young British soldiers tasked with delivering a life or death message across enemy lines performed well.
-Anyone if not all with siblings can likely relate to the sense of urgency and arguably foolhardy determination displayed by Charles-Chapman’s character, in his effort to get the message to his brother’s battalion.
-I for one started tearing up almost immediately.
-Finding myself moved and often at the edge of my seat as I wished desperately for a successful message delivery.
+Dean Charles-Chapman and George MacKay, who play two young British soldiers tasked with delivering a life-or-death message across enemy lines, performed well.
+Anyone, if not all, with siblings can likely relate to the sense of urgency and arguably foolhardy determination displayed by Charles-Chapman’s character in his effort to get the message to his brother’s battalion.
+I, for one, started tearing up almost immediately.
+I found myself moved and often at the edge of my seat as I wished desperately for a successful message delivery.

-I’m sure that having been a long time fan of Benedict Cumberbatch, Andrew Scott, Colin Firth, Mark Strong and Richard Madden had something to do with it.
-Maybe it’s the fact that their dialogue plus the ways their scenes were captured on screen was just incredibly arresting.
+I’m sure that having been a long-time fan of Benedict Cumberbatch, Andrew Scott, Colin Firth, Mark Strong, and Richard Madden had something to do with it.
+Or, maybe it’s the fact that their dialogue, plus the ways their scenes were captured on screen, was just incredibly arresting.
 Perhaps it’s their gravitas, great voices and excellent dramatic timing.
-Without a doubt, every scene featuring the above five actors were some of my absolute favourites.
-Especially Scott’s single scene and when we finally get to meet Cumberbatch’s Colonel MacKenzie.
+Without a doubt, the scenes featuring the above five actors were some of my absolute favourites.
+Especially Scott’s single scene, and when we finally get to meet Cumberbatch’s Colonel MacKenzie.

 I wouldn’t say overall that 1917 is my favourite war movie.
 That ‘highly prestigious’ title still belongs to The Hurt Locker (2008) – but it does have a fair amount of highlights you’ll be glad to have experienced.